 If a child continues to make little or no progress over a sustained period or where they continue to work at levels substantially below age-related expectations despite SEN Support, the school will involve specialists including those from outside agencies.
-The views of parents/carers and the child are considered at all levels of intervention.
+The views of parents/carers and the child are considered at all provision levels.

-3. Education, Health and Care Plan (EHCP)
+2. Education, Health and Care Plan (EHCP)